edtireli/p-brain/README.md

 ## 3. Installation

 To get started with p-Brain, please follow the steps below to install the software on your local machine.
+Before you do so, make sure you have python and git installed.

 ### Required Installation